corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/testing.md

 ## Error Scenarios

 The above steps show the “happy path”.
-However, you may wish to execute some further flows to ensure that your contract
+However, you may wish to execute some further flows to ensure that your contract validation works as expected.
+Some additional scenarios to try are:

 * Try redeeming the original `AppleStamp` again.
 You can do this by entering a new flow as you did when following the steps for redeeming the `AppleStamp`, but with a new client request ID.
 The transaction should fail with an error indicating